ansible/ansible-documentation/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Bugs in ansible-core
 --------------------

 Before reporting a bug, search in GitHub for `already reported issues <https://github.com/ansible/ansible/issues>`_ and `open pull requests <https://github.com/ansible/ansible/pulls>`_ to see if someone has already addressed your issue.
 Unsure if you found a bug?
-Report the behavior on the :ref:`mailing list or community chat first <communication>`.
+Discuss the behavior with the community on the :ref:`Ansible Forum<ansible_forum>`.

-Also, use the mailing list or chat to discuss whether the problem is in ``ansible-core`` or a collection, and for "how do I do this" type questions.
+Also, use the :ref:`Ansible Forum<ansible_forum>` to discuss whether the problem is in ``ansible-core`` or a collection, and for "how do I do this" type questions.

 You need a free GitHub account to `report bugs <https://github.com/ansible/ansible/issues>`_ that affect: